DylanAKing/OpenVPN-Installer/README.md

 Example 'INFO:' flags:

-    - "SERVER INFO: (some Text)" < shows that the script is executing commands on the host OpenVPN Server system
+    - "SERVER INFO: ..." < shows the script is executing commands on the host OpenVPN Server system

-    - "CA INFO: (some text)" < shows that the script is executing commands on the remote OpenVPN Certificate Authority system
+    - "CA INFO: ..." < shows the script is executing commands on the remote OpenVPN Certificate Authority system

 the end result of running the install script is a functional OpenVPN server ready to add clients, and issue .ovpn profiles, it does require additional networking configuration to allow for access from outside of the LAN.